 Art.
 51; Ibid., para.
 169. See, also, C&R No 50 from the First Meeting of the SC (see path indicated in note 8).

-Emerging Guidance on Direct Judicial Communications (op. cit. note 248).
-Principle 6.
-The Emerging Guidance on Direct Judicial Communications was endorsed by the Sixth Meeting of the Special Commission on the Practical Operation of the 1980 Hague Child Abduction Convention and the 1996 Hague Child Protection Convention (1-10 June 2011).
-See "Conclusions and Recommendations and Report of Part I of the Sixth Meeting of the Special Commission on the practical operation of the 1980 Hague Child Abduction Convention and the 1996 Hague Child Protection Convention (1-10 June 2011)".
-Prel.
+Emerging Guidance on Direct Judicial Communications (op. cit. note 248), Principle 6.
+The Emerging Guidance on Direct Judicial Communications was endorsed by the Sixth Meeting of the Special Commission on the Practical Operation of the 1980 Hague Child Abduction Convention and the 1996 Hague Child Protection Convention (1-10 June 2011), See "Conclusions and Recommendations and Report of Part I of the Sixth Meeting of the Special Commission on the practical operation of the 1980 Hague Child Abduction Convention and the 1996 Hague Child Protection Convention (1-10 June 2011), See "Conclusions and Recommendations and Report of Part I of the Sixth Meeting of the Special Commission on the practical operation of the 1980 Hague Child Abduction Convention and the 1996 Hague Child Protection Convention (1-10 June 2011)", Prel.
 Doc.
-No 14 of November 2011, available on the HCCH website www.hcch.net_under "Child Abduction" then "Special Commission meetings" and "Sixth Special Commission meeting (Part I, June 2011; Part II, January 2012)".
+No 14 of November 2011, available on the HCCH website www.hcch.net under "Child Abduction" then "Special Commission meetings" and "Sixth Special Commission meeting (Part I, June 2011; Part II, January 2012)".
 See, also, C&R No 17 from the First Meeting of the SC (see path indicated in note 8).

-- 41.1211.21 Article 28 requires Contracting Parties to designate a Central Authority to carry out the obligations imposed on it by the Convention.449 - 41.1311.22 It is possible to designate several Central Authorities for the Contracting Parties which have non-unified systems (i.e., federal States, States with more than one legal system, or States having autonomous territorial units).
-In this case, the Contracting Party must designate a Central Authority to which any communication may be addressed for transmission to the appropriate Central Authority within that State.450 - 11.1411.23 The details of the designated Central Authority (and, where a Contracting Party has designated more than one Central Authority, of Central Authorities) must be communicated to the Permanent Bureau of the HCCH.451 - 11.1511.24 Central Authorities are encouraged, where feasible, to establish and regularly update their website.452 - E.D.
-What assistance must a Central Authority provide?
+- 11.22 It is possible to designate several Central Authorities for the Contracting Parties which have non-unified systems (i.e., federal States, States with more than one legal system, or States having autonomous territorial units).
+In this case, the Contracting Party must designate a Central Authority to which any communication may be addressed for transmission to the appropriate Central Authority within that State.435 - 11.23 The details of the designated Central Authority (and, where a Contracting Party has designated more than one Central Authority, of Central Authorities) must be communicated to the Permanent Bureau of the HCCH.436 - 11.24 Central Authorities are encouraged, where feasible, to establish and regularly update their website.437 - D. What assistance must a Central Authority provide?